Mexico City – Travel Guide Mexico City – Best Time to Visit Mexico City – Itinerary for 1, 2, 3, & 7 Days Mexico City – Jewelry Designers

 The brand was born with the intention of filling life with color, joy, and good vibes.
 When designing her collections, Talía searches for inspiration in various cultures to expose herself to different concepts of beauty.
 She may design a piece based on a stone she comes across or a pattern she finds on her travels.
 All her products are unique and handmade, with production lines in Mexico, India, and Turkey.
 Some of her designs are intervened by the craftsmen who produce them, who she believes are the true experts in the field.
 Find her pieces online, at the Anthropology Museum in Mexico City, select shops throughout the country, and pop-up markets in Mexico, Texas, and Barcelona.
 In Mexico City, she frequently has a stall at Tráfico Bazar and Zona Zero.

 Her collections are inspired by the multicultural experience she gained from traveling the world.
 After her fashion design studies in Guadalajara, she headed to Paris for a diploma in haute couture, where she found her muse among architectural treasures and museum relics.
 Each design is unique and modeled in wax.
 When producing her pieces in a workshop by her garden, she likes experimenting with new textures and playing with the shapes of stones.
-Find her designs online and at pop-up markets in Mexico City and Guadalajara.
+Find her designs on Instagram and at pop-up markets in Mexico City and Guadalajara.

 Azure’s philosophy is to make pieces for everyone, regardless of gender, because people are as unique and different as the brand’s limited-edition collections.
 The design team is made up of Cynthia, who leads the way and dictates the lines for the collections, Joyce, who uses her international vision to determine the markets to target, and Carlos, in charge of marketing and production.
 The pieces are produced at their own workshop with the help of goldsmiths and jewelers that have been working with them for more than 10 years.
 Azure jewelry can be found online and in shops throughout Mexico, the USA, Germany, and Spain, among other countries, as well as pop-up markets, museums, and international trade shows.
 For a full list of retailers, consult their website.